What is differential geometry: curves and surfaces

 \section{Curves of constant slope}

-We say that a smooth regular space curve $\gamma$ has \emph{constant slope} if its velocity vector makes a constant angle with a fixed direction.
-The following theorem was proved by Michel Ange Lancret~\cite{lancret} more than two centuries ago.
+We say that a smooth space curve $\gamma$ has \emph{constant slope} if its velocity vector makes a constant angle with a fixed direction.
+The following theorem was proved by Michel Ange Lancret~\cite{lancret}.

-\begin{thm}{Theorem} Let $\gamma$ be a smooth regular curve; denote by $\kur$ and $\tor$ its curvature and torsion.
-Suppose $\kur(s)>0$ for all $s$.
-Then $\gamma$ has constant slope if and only if the ratio $\tfrac\tor\kur$ is constant. \end{thm}
+\begin{thm}{Theorem} Let $\gamma$ be a smooth curve; denote by $\kur$ and $\tor$ its curvature and torsion.
+Suppose $\kur(s)>0$ for all~$s$.
+Then $\gamma$ has a constant slope if and only if the ratio $\tfrac\tor\kur$ is constant. \end{thm}